OpenSourceFellows/open-source-mentorship/README.md

-# Next Cohort: January 30th - April 21st 2023
+# Next Cohort: October 15th-Dec 10th

 ## What is an Open Source Mentor?
 ProgramEquity is fostering the next generation in open source and climatetech!